yvesvandenmeerssche/wt-fixtures/README.md

 ```

 As a result, `DATA_PATH_GENERATED` (from `config.js`) should now
 contain a data directory for each generated hotel.
+All hotels
+are located within 45.5 - 47.5 lat and 22.5 - 24.5 long to
+simulate a metropolitan area.

 ## Uploading generated data.